AEW Rampage lineup: The final episode on TNT - Pro Wrestling Dot Net

 -Nick Wayne vs. Hook

-Powell’s POV: This is expected to the final edition of Rampage, although Tony Khan has left the door open to the show being picked up by another network.
+Powell’s POV: This is expected to be the final edition of Rampage, although Tony Khan has left the door open to the show being picked up by another network.
 Rampage was taped on Sunday in New York, New York at Hammerstein Ballroom.
 Rampage airs tonight at 9CT/10ET on TNT.
-Don Murphy’s reviews of Rampage are available after the show airs.
+Don Murphy’s review will be available after the show airs.

 Be the first to comment